heratyian/software-development-lessons/dpi-06-data-modeling-yap/index.md

 Identify any **1 to Many** or **Many to Many** relationships so that you can add any necessary foreign keys and join tables.

+Test your design by adding some "sample records" to your tables
+  * a few users (e.g. "alice", "bob")
+  * a few places
+  * a few reviews, etc.

-Test your design by adding some "sample records" to your tables (a few users e.g. "alice", "bob"; a few places; a few reviews; etc) to your tables, and make sure that you can record everything required for all actions in the app.
+Make sure that you can record everything required for all actions in the app.